bykof/cordova-plugin-webserver/README.md

 ## Current supported platforms

-- Android (i think all version?!
+- Android (i think all versions?!
 Tell me if it's not true)
 - iOS (8.0 or later (armv7, armv7s or arm64))

 ## Why?